lily-osp/AutoTunePID/docs/explanation.md

 ### Steps

-1. **Identify System Parameters:**
+1. **Induce Oscillations:**
-   - Apply a step input to the system.
+   - Use a relay or proportional controller to drive the system into oscillation.
-   - Measure the process gain (‘K’), time constant (‘τ’), and dead time (‘L’).
+   - Measure the ultimate gain ('Ku') and ultimate period ('Tu').
 2. **Calculate PID Gains:**
-   - Use the following formulas:
+   - Use the following formulas (simplified but effective):
      - $ Kp = 0.8 \cdot Ku $
      - $ Ki = Kp / (0.8 \cdot Tu) $
      - $ Kd = 0.194 \cdot Kp \cdot Tu $